Skip to main content

 Managing Profiles

-Manage Custom Profiles dialog β€” left panel showing the list of available profiles, right panel displaying profile details and actions (Apply, Rename, Edit Note, Delete)
+Manage Profiles dialog β€” left panel showing the list of available profiles, right panel displaying profile details and actions (Apply, Rename, Edit Note, Delete)

 Left Panel β€” Profile List